 Oh, make way for THIS guy!
 He’s got a little bundle in there!

 Now that’s a real man right there!

 At the time we laughed about it and used it to our advantage.
 People let us cut in line and offered Jason extra samples.
 Score!
 But it also made me feel sort of small.
 The second Jason wrapped that kid up on his chest he was getting fist-bumps and Awwwws from the folks at the market.
 A man with a baby is sexy.
 Desirable.
-A man with kids gets all sorts of kudos and high fives and a whole host of wow, well done, man.
-But a woman doing the exact same things?
-Nobody even notices her.
+A man with kids gets all sorts of kudos and high fives and a whole host of wow, well done, man‘s.
+But a woman doing the exact same stuff?
+Nobody’s gaze falls her way.

 I’m not talking about being physically seen per-se.
 I’m certainly not hoping for more cat calls or street harassment.
 No, thanks.
 I’m talking about more of a gradual fading out altogether.
 It’s hard to pinpoint precisely.
 It feels like I’m talking, say, but that my voice is getting quieter and quieter and nobody notices.
 Like I’m standing outside a glass door looking in on a party I wasn’t invited to attend.